Skip to product information

 Old yet new.
 Rough yet gentle.
 Simple yet precise.

-The essence of Shino pottery is beautifully brought to life in this small sake cup.
+The essence of Shino pottery is beautifully embodied in this small sake cup.

 Hideki Yanashita Profile